CodingNomads/articles/code-is-text/code-is-text.md

 - **Text**: Programming is just writing text
 - **Python**: You run Python programs with `python`
 - **Fun**: There's fun stuff you can build! :)

+Congratulations again on building your first beginner project in Python.

 ---